YanWittmann/math-eval/doc/guide/md/basics/closure.md

 access and modify the local variables.
 The `execute` function, as the comment suggests, allows for accessing the `private` fields as if the scope was inside the `Person` function, since they are passed to the callback from inside the `Person` function.

+This pattern of using closures to create effectively private variables is quite common in programming.
+It allows for encapsulating data and functions to create a clean and organized interface for interacting with that data.
+However, it's important to note that this does not provide true security or privacy as the data can still be accessed and modified if someone really wants to.
+It's more of a convention for organizing code and preventing accidental modification of data.